-For some activities with products which are listed on the GEMS Register (activities 6, 22, 24, 25, 31 and 32), the VEET Regulations provide that the products only need to be listed on the GEMS Register at the time of installation and VEEC creation.
-From a commission systems perspective, products need to be recorded in the VEU Register of Products to create VEECs in the VEU Registry.
+For some activities with products which are listed on the GEMS Register (product categories 22A-D, 24A, 25A, 31A and 32A), the VEET Regulations provide that the products only need to be listed on the GEMS Register at the time of installation and VEEC creation.
+However, the products need to be listed in the VEU Register of Products to enable the calculation and creation of VEECs for the installed product in the VEU Registry.